Lottery ticket sold in New York wins $431 million Mega Millions jackpot | Lottery Post

 The lone winning ticket was sold at Pronto Pizza at 62 West 48th Street in New York City.

-It's the second Mega Millions jackpot won in New York this year since a $96 million prize won by a couple from Oneida County on February 16.
+It's the second Mega Millions jackpot won in New York this year since a $96 million prize was won by a couple from Oneida County on February 16.

-The Mega Millions winning numbers for Tuesday, September 21, 2021, were: 36, 41, 45, 51, and 56, with Mega Ball number 13.
+The Mega Millions winning numbers for Tuesday, September 21, 2021, were 36, 41, 45, 51, and 56, with Mega Ball number 13.
 The Megaplier was 3.

 Fortunately, even if you didn't win the jackpot, the Mega Millions game still offers another 8 ways to win lower-tier prizes.
 One player from Connecticut won a second prize of $1 million by matching the first five numbers minus the Mega Ball.